Academy Awards Trivia Quiz Questions With Answers

 When did the trophy officially received the name "Oscar"?

-A: In 1939 by the Academy of Motion Picture Arts and Sciences.
+by the Academy of Motion Picture Arts and Sciences.

 To prevent information identifying the Oscar winners from leaking ahead of the ceremony, Oscar statuettes presented at the ceremony have what?